Aptomi/k8s-app-engine/docs/dev_guide.md

 ```npm run e2e``` | Run e2e tests: *coming soon*
 ```npm run test``` | Run all tests: *coming soon*

+## Creating configs
+If you are building from source and want to run examples, you will need to generate configs for Aptomi server, client, as well as add sample users to Aptomi.

+You can either do it manually, or just run an [installation script](install_compact.md) that will install the latest Aptomi release (it will co-exist well with the binaries built from source) and create those configs for you.

 ## How to release
 Use `git tag` and `make release` for creating new release.